himynamesdave/splunk-twilio-app/readme.md

-#Splunk App for Twilio
+#Twilio App for Splunk

-The Splunk app for Twilio helps you ingest Twilio logs into Splunk.
+Twilio App for Splunk helps you ingest Twilio logs into Splunk.
 This app comes prebuilt with searches powering a number of dashboards and alerts for the ingested log data.
 It also provides Twilio SMS alerting functionality via Splunk's scripted alert triggers.

 ##What's included